particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 | Output Voltage | | 5 | | V |
 | Output Current | | | 1800 | mA |

 <sup>1</sup>Operating temperature of the Ag9905M module only.
-The operating temperature range of the Xenon is smaller, -20 to +60&deg;C.
+The operating temperature range of Particle Gen 3 devices is smaller, -20 to +60&deg;C.

 Note that because the Ethernet FeatherWing with PoE supplies 5V to the device by the VUSB pin, you should not power it by both PoE and the USB serial port at the same time.